A tourist map of Flores for independent travelers

 Then the issue is whether to go to Wae Rebo or not ?
 If you have some time I recommend that you go.
 Otherwise you will have other occasions to see traditional villages (but from a different ethnical group) in Bajawa.

 If you choose to go to Wae Rebo, I explained everything here.

 It’s probably the town with the most easily accessible stuffs around.
-You could spend one week or more in the area with getting bored.
-There are tons of traditional Ngada villages to visit, as well as hotsprings, good nature and the Inerie volcano to hike.
+You could spend one week or more in the area without getting bored.
+There are lots of traditional Ngada villages to visit, as well as hotsprings, good nature and the Inerie volcano to hike.

 For a more detailed report about Bajawa region, see this article.

 The easternmost point reached by a majority of travelers.
 This a true naturel wonder (and a national park, meaning you have to pay a significant entry fee to get in).
 All advices to visit Kelimutu’s colored lakes can be found in this article.